 Wayne State College is accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools (230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604; 1-800-621-7440).
 The baccalaureate degrees have been approved since 1933, the master's degrees since 1962, and the education specialist degree since 1983.
 The National Council for Accreditation of Teacher Education (NCATE) has accredited all of the College's undergraduate education programs since 1954 and all graduate programs since 1962.
 Bachelor of Science in Business Administration and Master of Science in Business Administration have been accredited by the International Assembly of Collegiate Business Education (IACBE), a professional business accrediting institution.
-The Bachelor of Science and Bachelor of Arts programs in Art have been accredited by the National Association of Schools of Music (NASM).
-The College is approved at both undergraduate and graduate levels by the Nebraska Board of Education.
+The Bachelor of Science and Bachelor of Arts programs in Art have been accredited by the National Association of Schools of Art and Design (NASAD), and the Bachelor of Science and Bachelor of Arts programs in Music have been accredited by the National Association of Schools of Music (NASM).
+The College is approved at both undergraduate levels by the Nebraska Board of Education.